HelpMe-Pls/Life-Engineering/Frontend/CSS/Flow layout.md

 }
 ```

-- The browser treats inline elements as if they're typography.
+- ==The browser treats inline elements as if they're typography==.
 It makes sense that with text, you'd want a bit of *extra space*, so that the lines in a paragraph aren't crammed in too tightly.
 But when inline flow applied on replaced elements (which are block elements by default), that *extra space* becomes redundant.
-To fix that, add the `display: block` or `line-hight: 0` to the desired inline element.
+To fix that, add the `display: block` or `line-height: 0` to the desired inline element.
-- Elements that have `display: block` will stack in the **vertical** direction, regardless of their size.
+- Elements that have `display: block` will stack in the **vertical** direction, regardless of their size and take up the _full width_ of its parent container.
 - In Flow layout, background colors and borders are truly meant to be _in the background_.
 The content will float on top.
 - Elements can be completely removed from the page by using `display: none` (e.g. a button which is set to `display: none` cannot be clicked or focused).
 The catch is it still takes memory for that element.
 - Inline elements have their width and height determined by the content they contain.
 You can shift them in the *inline* direction with `margin-left` and `margin-right`, since that pushes it around in the inline direction, and explicitly setting a `width`, `height` or any vertical layout property doesn't have any effect.